Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 #### Syncronization between Client and Server
 - Pre-defined baud rate is used by both the client and the server.
 - The receiver continuously monitors and detects the fallind edge (from high to low)  - which implies a start of a new frame.
 NOTE": In UART, the line is idle high (logic 1) when no data is being transmitted.
 Hence, when there is a transition from a high to low, that is the start of the frame.
 This falling edge synchronizes the receivers internal clock to begin sampling.
 - After the start bit, the receiver samples each subsequent bit at exactly one bit time intervals.
-It samples in the middle of each bit because this would reduce chance of reading incorrect value due to noise or signal distortion.
+It samples in the middle of each bit because this would reduce chance of reading incorrect value due to noise or signal distortion.\n
-For example, lets say the baud rate = 9600 bits/sec Each bit is sampled at 104 microseconds.
+For example, lets say the baud rate = 9600 bits/sec\n Each bit is sampled at 104 microseconds.
 The sampling points would be at the middle of each bit:
 Start bit: 0.5 x 104µs = 52µs